-Let's discuss a few things that Motion Designers should stop doing.
+Let's discuss a few things that Designers and Animators should stop doing.

 Is it a New Year already?!
-Whether or not you’re into resolutions, here’s a list of things every Motion Designer needs to stop doing.
+Whether or not you’re into resolutions, here’s a list of things every Designer and animator needs to stop doing.

 1. Name Your Projects Correctly

 You know it isn’t the final version of a file.
 Why did you put “final” in the file name?
 You know who you are and we all know what you did.